UtsavBhamra/Medisphere-HCC-management-portal/README.md

 ## List of known bugs

 1. While running the app through docker/docker-compose, any tailwind classes added do not generate the correspondng CSS.
 We need to run the tailwind:watch script as well but that was causing some issues with my docker setup.
+2. In the student appointment creation page, for the time slot select to work, the page needs to be reloaded once

 <p align="right">(<a href="#hcc-module---iris-code-in-task">back to top</a>)</p>